Vessel navigation lights

-By law, navigation lights and their installation on recreational boats are required to comply with the positioning and technical requirements of an international agreement, the International Regulations for the Prevention of Collisions at Sea, commonly known as the COLREGS.
+By law, navigation lights and their installation on recreational boats are required to comply with the positioning and technical requirements of the International Regulations for the Prevention of Collisions at Sea (COLREGs).

 |Light||Under 12 m||12 m up to 50 m||50 m and over|

 * Where the length of a vessel is 12 m or more, but less than 20 m, the masthead light must be visible for 3 nautical miles.

 In inconspicuous, partly submerged vessels or objects being towed, the minimum visibility for an all-round light is 3 nautical miles.